Essential Oils: Understanding Notes When Making Perfume

 It takes a bit of experimenting with essential oils to get the scent that you want.
 Making perfume is definitely an art and, like any art, the result will depend on the time, inspiration and imagination that go in the product.
 Perfume is seldom made with just one fragrance.
 They’re usually a blend of up to three or more fragrances.
 These fragrances, in the perfume world, are called notes.
 Perfume consists of base notes, middle notes and top notes.

-Base notes, usually the backbone of the perfume, is what the users will remember most about this particular fragrance.
+Base notes are considered the backbone of the perfume, is what the users will remember most about this particular fragrance.
 This scent of base notes will last the longest in the air.
 Examples of base notes are Vanilla, Sandalwood, Lichens, Cinnamon, mosses or other woodsy scents.
 The middle notes are usually the inspiration for the perfume and often a floral scent such as Geranium, Honeysuckle, Jasmine, Lemongrass or Neroli.
 Top notes are usually the selling point for the perfume as well as the first name listed.
 Common top notes include Rose, Lavender, Orchid, Lemon, Bergamot or other citrus or herbal scents.

 As with any good creation, it’s combining the right mixture of ingredients that counts.
 Using notes that go well with each other will give you a beautiful fragrance you’ll never tire of wearing and your friends will never tire of smelling.
 Your friends will constantly be asking you what you’re wearing and where you got it.
 Imagine their surprise when you tell them it’s your own creation!